Abdelrahman822000/Banking-System/Banking_System_Client/README.md

     - **User Operations:** View account balance, account number, transaction history, and perform transactions.
     - **Admin Operations:** Add, update, delete users, and view user data.

-### Logging

-- All interactions are logged in `Log/client_log.txt`.
-- All server responses will be sent to the email of the currently logged-in user.

 ## License

 This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.